Looking back: 40+ Years Lacking Progress in Tourette Syndrome Treatments

 Just as there can be many causes for headaches, there can be many causes for tics.
 We use the term Comprehensive in our group’s name because a number of approaches may be helpful to a given person.

-Here’s an excerpt from a 1984 flyer by TSA, “Commentary on Alternative Therapies for Tourette Syndrome”
+Here’s an excerpt from a 1984 flyer by TSA, “Commentary on Alternative Therapies for Tourette Syndrome.”
+It is no longer available.

-“The TSA since its inception has received letters from patients, families, doctors and other researchers regarding the successful control of TS symptoms through the use of treatments other than the medications referred to [haloperidol, clonidine, tranquilizers, antidepressants, antiepileptics and hypertensives].”
+“The TSA since its inception has received letters from patients, families, doctors and other researchers regarding the successful control of Tourette syndrome symptoms through the use of treatments other than the medications referred to [haloperidol, clonidine, tranquilizers, antidepressants, antiepileptics and hypertensives].”

 Well, the “inception” of TSA was 1972.
-Forty two years ago people were alerting the organization to the successful use of integrative therapies, without drugs.
+Forty two years ago (Editor: Close to 50 years in 2019) people were alerting the national organization to the successful use of integrative therapies, without drugs.
 Yet medications with frightening side-effects are still routinely prescribed to children with Tourette syndrome and few other avenues have been explored.
+Further, invasive use of electrodes implanted in the brain are considered for so-called intractable cases.

 The flyer was written by Ruth Bruun, MD, who was chairman of the TSA medical committee at the time.
 It is even-handed, addressing difficulties in assessing natural therapies, admitting problems with the standard medications, and sharing the types of successful non-drug approaches reported.
-Some direct quotes from families and doctors are included.
+Some direct quotes from families and doctors are included in the document.

 Unfortunately, this straight-forward approach to the issue did not continue as future decades came and went.
-To our knowledge, Dr.Brunn’s flyer is no longer available, but we will share excerpts in our next article in this series.
+To our knowledge.
+Some excerpts are shared in the next article in this series.

-A child with who was six years old when the TSA began is now 48.
-No matter how the TSA may scramble at this point to appear more open-minded, they will not be able to erase the failure to act over all this time.
+A child with who was six years old when the TSA began is now 55 (2019).
+No matter how the TSA may try to appear more open-minded, they will not be able to erase the failure to act over all this time.

-And let me point out that is it not sufficient to have comments about alternative approaches buried in the TSA’s literature or in their newsletter archives that most physicians and families will never see.
+And let me point out that is it not sufficient to have comments about alternative approaches buried in the TSA’s literature, or in newsletter archives that most physicians and families will never see.
 What matters is the main message that is received by busy practitioners, desperate parents, the media and the public.
+To repeat from our opening article, the conventional message is: “Tourette syndrome is a baffling genetic disorder for which there is no cure.”

 Our upcoming articles will expose the TSA’s bias against natural and integrative therapies.